nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 ```

 and the mouse is near the point (7, 3), "datapoint" is [7, 3],
-"dataIndex" will be 1, "series" is a normalized series object with
+"dataIndex" will to 1, "series" is a normalized series object with
 among other things the "Foo" label in series.label and the color in
 series.color, and "seriesIndex" is 0.
 Note that plugins and options
 that transform the data can shift the indexes from what you specified